tonytw1/prometheus-to-mqtt/README.md

 # Prometheus to MQTT

-Polls Prometheus and exports metrics and alerts for a given of jobs onto an MQTT topic.
+Polls Prometheus and exports metrics and alerts for a given set of jobs onto an MQTT topic.

 We use Prometheus for monitoring and alerting but have several dashboard devices which consumer metrics from a MQTT topic.